MSLNZ/msl-network/docs/concurrency_async.rst

 requests are sent sequentially and the :class:`~msl.network.client.Client` must wait to receive the reply before proceeding to send the next request.
 These are blocking requests where the total execution time to receive all replies is the combined sum of executing each request individually.
-Asynchronous requests do not wait for the reply but immediately return a :class:`~asyncio.Future` object, which is an object that is a *promise* that a result will be available later (i.e., in the future).
+Asynchronous requests do not wait for the reply but immediately return a :class:`~concurrent.futures.Future` instance, which is an object that is a *promise* that a result (or exception) will be available later.
 These are non-blocking requests where the total execution time to receive all replies is equal to the time it takes to execute the longest-running request.

 .. image:: _static/sync_vs_async.png
    :scale: 60%